 In which direction should you apply force to create the movement needed to establish breakaway torque?

 For this example, consider a fastener that is turned clockwise to tighten and is turned counterclockwise to loosen.

 Remember that breakaway torque is that moment in time when the previously torqued fastener begins to move again.
 Once that movement happens, it cannot be created or captured again.

-If you move the fastener counter-clockwise (loosen it) you've just destroyed the joint that someone worked so hard to create.
+If you loosen the fastener, you've just changed the joint that someone worked so hard to create.

 Given reaction times, we've seen too many cases where someone trying to establish breakaway torque simply loosens the fastener to the point where the joint is no longer in the condition it was when the fastener was tightened.

 That is a problem.
 You were just trying to solve for the established torque value of a previously tightened fastener, and now you are creating the problem of a joint that is no longer in the condition it once was.

 If you tighten the fastener, catching the moment of movement is easier.
 More importantly, you will get a more accurate breakaway torque reading.

 Most importantly, in your audit to validate accuracy, you won't destroy the joint that you are auditing.

 To learn more about how Sturtevant Richmont tools with Residual Torque functionality can solve your auditing challenges, contact your local Sturtevant Richmont Torque Expert.